Cortona: In popular culture

-Cortona was featured as one of the destinations in a travel episode of Conan, where Conan O'Brien and Jordan Schlansky (one of the show's associate producers) visits Italy.
+Cortona was featured as one of the destinations in a travel episode of Conan, in which Conan O'Brien and Jordan Schlansky (one of the show's associate producers) visit Italy.
 Schlansky, being a recurring visitor of Cortona, is awarded a parking space by the city's mayor and introduces O' Brien to his favourite restaurant, where he, with questionable success, explains the food, wine, and the surrounding area, to his travel companion.

 Cortona was also featured in Frances Mayes' book Under the Tuscan Sun, basis for the eponymous movie starring Diane Lane.
 She visits Cortona on a tour and buys a villa on the outskirts.

+Cortona was also featured in Buffy the Vampire Slayer season 1, episode 8: "I, Robot...
+You, Jane", where a circle of priests trap the demon Moloch into a book using a magic ritual.